 Is it Better to Buy a Used Car with a Loan or a New Car With an Interest-Free Loan?

-Although buying a new car with an interest-free loan may seem like a good idea on the surface, you will still lose more money than if you were to buy a used car with a loan that has interest.
+Although buying a new car with an interest-free loan may seem like a good idea on the surface, you may lose more money than if you were to buy a used car with a loan that has interest.
 The loss will be even more if you roll your old car loan into a new one.
-If you can purchase your car with cash you will end up losing even more money in comparison with buying a new car.
+Additionally, many used cars come with warranties and are still very reliable.

 It can be tempting to buy a new car, especially if it is your first car or if you had a lot of repairs for your old car.
 But you should do your research and crunch the numbers to ensure that it’s really the best deal.

 - Be sure to do your research to make sure that you buy a car with a good consumer report and that has a good history with few required repairs.